Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: Related Work

-\textbf{Reducing reasoning-induced delays} several recent studies propose techniques specifically to reduce reasoning delays for real-time applications with partial read overlapping~\cite{tong2025streamingthinkerlargelanguagemodels} , specialized two-model architectures with fast interactive and slow reasoning modules~\cite{wu2025mindpacedspeakingdualbrainapproach}.
-A concurrent work~\cite{liang2025plantainplananswerinterleavedreasoning} introduced Plantain, a method that finetunes reasoning LLMs to solve their task with \underline{interleaved} thinking and talking sub-blocks, making them more interactive.

-Note, however, that all these techniques require specialized fine-tuning or training from scratch, which complicates their adoption.
-In practice, the requirements for interactive LLM use also vary with hardware and software configuration: a model trained for ``real-time'' reasoning on a B200 GPU may cause delays when deployed on slower GPUs or with batched inference.
-Therefore, models that were trained for one interactive use may need re-training for different hardware or parameters.
-In this work, we instead design a lightweight asynchronous reasoning method that does not require training and can be adapted with simple prompting.
+\textbf{Reducing reasoning-induced delays.} Several recent studies propose techniques that reduce the reasoning delays for real-time applications with partial read/think overlapping~\cite{tong2025streamingthinkerlargelanguagemodels} or specialized two-model architectures with fast interactive and slow reasoning modules~\cite{wu2025mindpacedspeakingdualbrainapproach}.
+A concurrent work~\cite{liang2025plantainplananswerinterleavedreasoning} introduced a method that fine-tunes reasoning LLMs to solve their task with \textit{interleaved} thinking and talking sub-blocks, making these models more interactive.
+Note that all these techniques require specialized fine-tuning or training from scratch, which complicates their adoption.
+In practice, the requirements for interactive LLM use also vary with hardware and software configuration: a model trained for ``real-time'' reasoning on a B200 GPU may have delays on slower GPUs or with batched inference.
+Hence, models that were trained for one interactive use setup may need retraining for other setups.
+Instead, we design an asynchronous reasoning method that does not require training.